mem48/geocompr/main.md

 ## Interpolation with the gstat package

-**gstat** provides a number of functions for spatial prediction and interpolation using a range of models.
+**gstat** provides a number of functions for spatial prediction and interpolation using a range of models [@R-gstat].
 The most basic of these, and a workhorse for spatial interpolation is Inverse Distance Weighting (IDW):